-4 Use the arrow keys to enter the keel offset measured in step 1.
+4 Enter the distance measured in step 1.

 Sailboat Autopilot Operation

 You are responsible for the safe and prudent operation of your vessel.
 The autopilot is a tool that enhances your capability to operate your boat.
 It does not relieve you of the responsibility of safely operating your boat.
 Avoid navigational hazards and never leave the helm unattended